TheJaysH/BiarMod/README.md

 # Biart Mod - Blocks & Items at Runtime

+## Message from the Developer
+**This mod is still at the POC stage and is not yet fully complete.**

 ### What does this mod do?
 This mods purpose is to allow users to add basic blocks & items to Minecraft Forge without any custom code.

-By updating the `biart.json` file you can add blocks & items at runtime.
+By updating the `biartmod/biart.json` file you can add blocks & items at runtime.

 ### What doesn't this mod do?
  * This mod will **NOT** grant you the ability to add Entities of any kind (yet)